turboapps/docs/server/hub_server/administration.md

 - **Java Virtual Machine Settings**: Configures the JVM heap space for the Hub and Broker Java processes.
 This setting is only available for servers with the Hub or Portal roles enabled.

 - **Image Cache**: Configures an image cache path where the Hub will store SVM images.
 This prevents the redownload of the same application when ran by different users.
 This can be a local file path which will be shared by all users on the same device, or a network path which may be shared by all users across multiple devices.

-- **Application Load Balancing Strategy**: Configires the load balancing strategy used to allocation applications to application servers.
-This setting is only available for servers with the Portal role enabled.
-The available strategies are:
+This setting is only available for servers with the Hub role enabled.
-  - **Active Sessions**: New application requests will be allocated to the active application server with the lowest active session count.
-  - **Total Sessions**: New application requests will be allocated to the active application server with the lowest total session count.
-  - **CPU Load**: New application requests will be allocated to the active application server with the lowest CPU load.

-### Setting URLs

-The URLs page allows configuring end users facing URLs for the server farm.
-For example, if you would like to use a load balancer for multiple Portals within a server farm, enter the load balancer's URL in the Portal URL text box.
-Web services and end user URLs will use that URL if required.

-The Hub server URL can be configured to point to a specified proxy url.
-Hub server itself does not need multiple instances within a farm.
-Redundancy is achieved by storage redundancy, and scaled horizontally using federation.

-If the URLs are empty, then services will default to the server specified **Web Service Root** setting.

 ### Managing Workspaces